chrishumboldt/rocket-propel/README.md

 ### Border Radius

 ##### border-radius($radius: 2px)
-Set the border radius property around an element with all the neccessary prefixes for all the browser types.
+Set the border radius property around an element with all the necessary prefixes for all the browser types.

-##### border-radius-top($radius: 2px)
-Set the top border radius property of an element with all the neccessary prefixes for all the browser types.

-##### border-radius-right($radius: 2px)
-Set the right border radius property of an element with all the neccessary prefixes for all the browser types.

-##### border-radius-bottom($radius: 2px)
-Set the bottom border radius property of an element with all the neccessary prefixes for all the browser types.

-##### border-radius-left($radius: 2px)
-Set the left border radius property of an element with all the neccessary prefixes for all the browser types.

-##### border-radius-top-left($radius: 2px)
-Set the top left border radius property of an element with all the neccessary prefixes for all the browser types.

-##### border-radius-top-right($radius: 2px)
-Set the top right border radius property of an element with all the neccessary prefixes for all the browser types.

-##### border-radius-bottom-left($radius: 2px)
-Set the bottom left border radius property of an element with all the neccessary prefixes for all the browser types.

-##### border-radius-bottom-right($radius: 2px)
+##### border-radius-x($radius: 2px)
-Set the bottom right border radius property of an element with all the neccessary prefixes for all the browser types.
+Set the **x** border radius property of an element with all the necessary prefixes for all the browser types.
+The options for x are top, right, bottom, left, top-left, top-right, bottom-left, bottom-right.

 ##### border-radius-no()
 Set the border radius of an element to 0.